rust-lang/bors/docs/design.md

 (based on the `timeout` configured for the repository), it will cancel them.
 - Reload user permissions from the Team API.
 - Reload `rust-bors.toml` config for the repository from its main branch.
+- Reload the mergeability status of open PRs from GitHub.
+- Sync the status of PRs between the DB and GitHub.
+- Run the merge queue.

 ## Concurrency
 The bot is currently listening for GitHub webhooks concurrently, however it handles all commands serially, to avoid race conditions.
-This limitation is expected to be lifted in the future.
+This limitation might be lifted in the future.

 ## Try builds
 A try build means that you execute a specific CI job on a PR (without merging the PR), to test if the job passes C